What Does a Judge Do?

 - Critical Thinking: The ability to carefully evaluate information when making a decision is essential.

 - Problem Solving: Judges must be able to recognize, identify and then solve problems.

-- Reading Comprehension: You need to be able to understand complex documents.
+- Reading Comprehension: Judges need to be able to understand complex documents.

-- Verbal Communication: It is imperative that the instructions you provide during a hearing or trial are clear.
+- Verbal Communication: It is imperative that the instructions that judges provide during a hearing or trial are clear.

 - Writing: Judges must clearly write decisions and instructions.